 It is getting to be my favorite time of year!
 No, not the holidays.
 It’s time for new Watershed Classroom proposals!

 With the application deadline coming up on November 27th, many environmentally minded Petaluma educators are working hard to pull together their projects.
-While the Watershed Classroom is designed to make outdoor, place based education more accessible, we know the application process itself can sometimes feel overwhelming, especially for first year applicants.
+While the Watershed Classroom is designed to make outdoor, place based education more accessible, we know the application process itself can sometimes feel overwhelming.

 We compiled a list of advice for teachers who may be having a hard time knowing where to start!